 Many people cite divorce as a leading reason for their bankruptcy filing.
-However, planning ahead can make both your bankruptcy and your divorce less complicated and more cost effective.
-Whether you should file a bankruptcy before or after a divorce depends on where you live, how much property and debt you have, and what type of bankruptcy you wish to file.
+However, planning can make both your bankruptcy and your divorce less complicated and more cost-effective.
+Whether you should file for bankruptcy before or after a divorce depends on where you live, how much property and debt you have, and what type of bankruptcy you wish to file.
 Read on to learn more about what to consider when deciding which you should file first: bankruptcy or divorce.

-(For information about divorce, see our Divorce & Family Law Center.)
+(For information about divorce, see Divorce & Family Law.)

 Filing for bankruptcy before a divorce can also simplify the issues regarding debt and property division and lower your divorce costs as a result.

-A Chapter 7 is a liquidation bankruptcy designed to get rid of your unsecured debts such as credit card debt and medical bills.
-In a Chapter 7, you usually receive a discharge after only a few months.
+Chapter 7 bankruptcy is a liquidation bankruptcy designed to get rid of your unsecured debts such as credit card debt and medical bills.
+In Chapter 7 bankruptcy, you usually receive a discharge after only a few months.
 So it can be completed quickly before a divorce.
-(To learn more, see our Chapter 7 Bankruptcy area.)

-In contrast, a Chapter 13 bankruptcy lasts three to five years because you have to pay back some or all of your debts through a repayment plan.
-So if you were looking to file a Chapter 13, it may be a better idea to file individually after the divorce because it takes a long time to complete.
-(To learn more, see our Chapter 13 Bankruptcy area.)
+By contrast, a Chapter 13 bankruptcy lasts three to five years because you have to pay back some or all of your debts through a repayment plan.
+So if you were looking to file a Chapter 13 bankruptcy, it might be a better idea to file individually after the divorce because it takes a long time to complete.

 If you can’t double your exemptions and you have more property than you can exempt in a joint bankruptcy, it may be more advantageous to file individually after the property has been divided in the divorce.
 Also, keep in mind that if you file bankruptcy during an ongoing divorce the automatic stay will put a hold on the property division process until the bankruptcy is completed.

-(To learn more about how exemptions work, which ones you can use, and the amount of homestead exemption in your state, see our Bankruptcy Exemptions area.)
+(To learn more about how exemptions work, which ones you can use, and the amount of homestead exemption in your state, see Bankruptcy Exemptions.)

 However, trying to collect from your ex will usually mean spending more money to pursue him in court.
 As a result, it may be in both spouses’ best interest to file bankruptcy and wipe out their combined debts before a divorce.

 If you intend to file a Chapter 7, the decision to file before or after a divorce can come down to income if you maintain a single household.
 If you wish to file jointly, you must include your combined income in the bankruptcy.
-If your joint income is too high, then you may not be able to qualify for a Chapter 7.
+If your joint income is too high and you don’t pass the Chapter 7 means test, you might not be able to qualify for a Chapter 7.